pyeve/eve/_sources/features.txt

         }
     ]

-Evenutal validation errors on one document won't prevent the insertion of other submitted documents.

 When multiple documents are submitted the API takes advantage of MongoDB *bulk insert* capabilities which means that not only there's just one single request traveling from the client to the remote API, but also that only one loopback is